 How many casinos are there in Saskatchewan?

-There are eight permanent casinos in Saskatchewan.
-The Saskatchewan Indian Gaming Authority (SIGA) operates casinos in North Battleford, Prince Albert, Yorkton, Swift Current, on the White Bear First Nation near Carlyle and the Whitecap Dakota First Nation south of Saskatoon.
+There are nine permanent casinos in Saskatchewan.
+The Saskatchewan Indian Gaming Authority (SIGA) operates casinos in North Battleford, Prince Albert, Yorkton, Swift Current, Lloydminster, on the White Bear First Nation near Carlyle and the Whitecap Dakota First Nation south of Saskatoon.
 The Saskatchewan Gaming Corporation (SGC) operates casinos in Regina and Moose Jaw.

 Who operates the six First Nations casinos?

 The seven First Nations casinos are operated by SIGA:

 Gold Eagle opened in February 1996 in North Battleford.